So, just from the name, you can tell it is no surprise that they are notorious and famous for being quite aggressive towards other fish.

 - No nibblers or biters: betta fish are aggressive by nature.
 They can attack another fish just for being in their area.
 So you can imagine the outcome if they live with another fish that often bites.
 If a fish nibbles at the betta, they will get bitten back for sure.

 - No bigger fish: bigger fish can appear intimidating for the betta.
-Being close to a presence of an intimidating fish can easily trigger the betta’s fighting mode and you don’t want that.
+Being close to the presence of an intimidating fish can easily trigger the betta’s fighting mode and you don’t want that.

 - Check aquarium size: betta fish are very territorial.
 Regardless of how many fish are in the tank, the betta fish alone needs at least 5 gallons of water space for itself.
 Even if the betta fish doesn’t fight, having its personal space smaller than 5 gallons can cause great stress for your betta.